 In the absence of good oral hygiene, it doesn't take long for damage to begin.
 The acids generated by the breakdown of sugars in the mouth can begin to attack the tooth enamel within 20 minutes of a meal.

-The best way to keep your teeth in health condition is to ensure that you have a healthy diet without large amounts of sugars and that you clean your teeth regularly to get rid of any plaque build up.
+The best way to keep your teeth in good condition is to ensure that you have a healthy diet without large amounts of sugars and that you clean your teeth regularly to get rid of any plaque build up.